smheidrich/py-json-stream-rs-tokenizer/README.md

 ## Installation

+### Implicit

+Starting at its 2.0 release, **`json-stream` depends on and uses `json-stream-rs-tokenizer` by default**, so you don't need to install it explicitly anymore.

+### Explicit

+If you use an older `json-stream` version (which you have no reason to do) or need to install `json-stream-rs-tokenizer` explicitly for another reason, you can do:

 ```bash
 pip install json-stream-rs-tokenizer
 ```

-This will install a prebuilt wheel if one is available for your platform and otherwise try to build it from the source distribution which requires a Rust toolchain to be installed and available to succeed.
-Note that if the build fails, the package installation will be considered as successfully completed anyway, but `RustTokenizer` (see below) won't be available for import.
-This is so that packages can depend on the library but fall back to their own implementation if neither a prebuild wheel is available nor the build succeeds.
+The library will be installed as a prebuilt wheel if one is available for your platform.
+Otherwise, pip will try to build it from the source distribution, which requires a Rust toolchain to be installed and available to succeed.

+Note that if the build from source fails, the package installation will be considered successfully completed anyway, but `RustTokenizer` (see below) won't be available for import.
+This is so that packages (specifically, `json-stream`) can depend on the library but fall back to their own implementation if neither a prebuilt wheel is available nor the build succeeds.

-Increase the installation command's verbosity with `-v` (repeated for even more information, e.g. `-vv`) to see error messages when the build fails.
+You can increase the installation command's verbosity with `-v` (repeated for even more information, e.g. `-vv`) to see error messages when the build from source fails.

-**Note** that in editable/develop installs, it will sometimes (?) compile the Rust library in debug mode, which makes it run *slower* than the pure-Python tokenizer.
-When in doubt, run installation commands with `--verbose` to see the Rust compilation commands and verify that they used `--release`.
+**Note** that if the Rust library is compiled in debug mode, it will run *slower* than the pure-Python tokenizer.
+The setuptools configuration should make sure this doesn't happen even when installing in development mode, but when in doubt, run installation commands with `-v` to see the Rust compilation commands and verify that they used `--release`.

 ## Usage

+### Implicit

+As described above, `json-stream-rs-tokenizer` is now used by `json-stream` by default, so you don't have to do anything special to use it. `json-stream` will fall back to its pure-Python tokenizer when `json-stream-rs-tokenizer` was not successfully installed, however.

+### Explicit

-To use this package's `RustTokenizer`, simply pass it as the `tokenizer` argument to `json-stream`'s `load` or `visit`:
+For older versions of `json-stream`, or if you want to *ensure* the Rust tokenizer is used no matter what, simply pass this package's `RustTokenizer` as the `tokenizer` argument to `json-stream`'s `load` or `visit`:

 ```python
 from io import StringIO